INTRODUCTION

 B. Summarize main points.

-2. Second, we discussed how this question related to Israel, who hath rejected Isaiah’s report.
+2. Second, we discussed how this question related to Israel, who had rejected Isaiah’s report.
 Isaiah was predicting the hearers of this report would not believe it.
 He was speaking of Israel, the people of God.
-They did not reject it because of the Messiah, Himself; but, for the hardness of their hearts towards God's words, spoken to them by the prophets, and now by His Messiah.
-Jesus said: "Therefore, they could not believe, because that Esaias said again, He hath blinded their eyes, and hardened their heart; that they should not see with their eyes, nor understand with their heart, and be converted, and I should heal them.
+They accepted it because of the Messiah, Himself, but for the hardness of their hearts towards God's words, spoken to them by the prophets, and now by His Messiah.
+Jesus said: "Therefore, they could not believe, because that Esaias said again, He hath blinded their eyes and hardened their heart; that they should not see with their eyes, nor understand with their heart, and be converted, and I should heal them.
 These things said Esaias when he saw His glory, and spake of him,” John 12:35-41; Isaiah 6:10.
 The prophet Stephens said of Israel: “You stiff-necked and uncircumcised in heart and ears.
 Who always resisted the Holy Spirit; as your fathers did, so do you…Which of the prophets did your fathers not persecute…who foretold the coming of the Just One, of whom you now have become the betrayers and murderers…who received the law…and have not kept it?”
 Acts 7:51-53.
 Jehovah said of the people: “All day long I have stretched out My hands: To a disobedient and contrary people,” Romans 10:21; Isaiah 65:2.

 3. Lastly, we investigated how this question related to the Gentiles, who gladly received Isaiah's report.
 Paul wrote: “But I say, did Israel not know?
-For Moses says: ‘I will provoke you to jealousy by those who are not a nation, I will move you to anger by a foolish nation.’
+Moses says: ‘I will provoke you to jealousy by those who are not a nation, I will move you to anger by a foolish nation.’
 But Isaiah is very bold and says: ‘I was found by those who did not seek Me; I was made manifest to those who did not ask for me,’” Romans 10:19-20; Deuteronomy 32:21; Isaiah 65:1.
 The Gentiles had received Isaiah’s report gladly.
-Luke wrote: “So when the Jews went out of the synagogues, the Gentiles begged that these words might be preached unto them the next Sabbath…On the next Sabbath almost the whole city came together to hear the word of God… Now when the Gentiles heard…they were glad and glorified the word of the Lord.
+Luke wrote: “So when the Jews went out of the synagogues, the Gentiles begged that these words might be preached unto them the next Sabbath…On the next Sabbath, almost the whole city came together to hear the word of God… Now, when the Gentiles heard…they were glad and glorified the word of the Lord.
 And as many as had been appointed to eternal life believed.
 And the word of the Lord was being spread throughout all the region,” Acts 13:42-49.

 D. Exhortation.